Raynes Park Vale FC

 0208 540 8843

 Ground Number: 384

 Saturday 19th July 2014

 Raynes Park Vale 7-0 Aldershot Town XI

-Raynes Park Vale were founded in 1995, following the amalgamation of Raynes Park FC and Malden Vale FC.
+Raynes Park Vale FC was founded in 1995, following the amalgamation of Raynes Park FC and Malden Vale FC.
 They have been in the top division of the league, ever since it expanded in 2003.
-They had a best ever finish of 4th in 1998, and have generally been in the top half of the table for their entire history.
+They had best-ever finish of 4th in 1998 and have generally been in the top half of the table for their entire history.
 They have reached the FA Cup 1st Qualifying Round on 3 occasions, most recently in 2004 when they crashed out 6-0 to Folkestone Invicta.
 In the FA Vase, there has been a trio of appearances in the first round, last time out losing to Peacehaven & Telscombe in 2011.
-They are yet to win a trophy, but can boast Jermiane McGlashan amongst their ex-players, who went on to play for Aldershot and Cheltenham.
+They are yet to win a trophy but can boast Jermaine McGlashan amongst their ex-players, who went on to play for Aldershot and Cheltenham.
 They are currently managed by former AFC Wimbledon player Gavin Bolger.
 I had seen them once before, back in February 2004, back in my phase of watching AFC Wimbledon.
 They got off lightly compared to others, 'only' losing 5-0 to the Wombles who destroyed all before them